lablup/backend.ai/docs/install/development-setup.rst

 There are three ways to run both the backend and frontend stacks for development, as demonstrated in :numref:`dev-setup-standard`, :numref:`dev-setup-app`, and :numref:`dev-setup-staticwebui`.
-The installation guide in this page using ``scripts/install-dev.sh`` covers all three cases because the difference is that how you launch the Web UI from the mono-repo.
+The installation guide in this page using ``scripts/install-dev.sh`` covers all three cases because the only difference is that how you launch the Web UI from the mono-repo.

 .. _dev-setup-standard: